Big Van Vader: Universal Wrestling Association (1989–1990)

-In November 1989, White, as Big Van Vader, made his debut in Mexico for Universal Wrestling Association.
+In November 1989, White, as Big Van Vader, made his debut in Mexico for the Universal Wrestling Association.
 On November 12, he defeated El Canek to win the UWA World Heavyweight Championship.
 Five days later, he made a couple of shows for Empresa Mexicana de Lucha Libre in trios matches, teaming with Fabuloso Blondy.
 He kept the UWA World title for over a year, before losing it back to Canek on December 9.

-World Championship Wrestling
+World Championship Wrestling (1990–1995)

 Early run (1990–1991)

 Vader was originally signed with World Championship Wrestling (WCW) in 1990 but was only used sparingly until 1991.
 Vader's first match in WCW took place on July 7, 1990, at The Great American Bash, where he defeated Tom Zenk in a little over two minutes.
 Seven months later, he returned for WrestleWar, where he battled Stan Hansen to a double disqualification.
 Eight months later, he returned to Halloween Havoc and took part in the Chamber of Horrors match, in which Vader's team lost due to Abdullah the Butcher being electrocuted by their partner, Cactus Jack.
 Two months later, he took part in Starrcade's Lethal Lottery, where he teamed with Mr. Hughes and defeated Rick Steiner and The Nightstalker (who was subbing for an injured Diamond Studd) to advance to the Battlebowl battle royal, in which he was eliminated.